Ben McEvoy: footy farming and family

 As a child Hawks ruckman Ben McEvoy bonded with his family over his two passions: farming and footy.
 As the 27-year-old prepares to welcome his first child, he reflects on what made his upbringing so special.

-He might live in Melbourne to play footy, but Ben McEvoy says the country is in his blood.
+He might live in Melbourne to play footy for the Hawks, but Ben McEvoy says the country is in his blood.

 He grew up on a family farm at Dederang, in North East Victoria with his family who bred cattle and crossbred ewes.

 “Not everyone who grows up on a farm is as into it as much as I was as a kid and still am now,” he says.
 “It was terrific to be able to share that with my family.”

 “I was very close with my dad and still am now which is great.”

 From an early age when his mum would visit relatives in Melbourne, Ben McEvoy would ask to stay behind with his dad to help out on the farm.